 The country began its rollout of the AstraZeneca COVISHIELD vaccine on February 1.

 The Maldives are selling themselves as a destination offering a "normal" vacation, thanks to the isolation of most hotels and the fact that the vast majority of visitors stay in-resort rather than venture out.

 This means that while locals are subject to restrictions, those going to and from the airport are exempt.
 Split stays between different hotels are allowed, if the hotels meet government requirements.
-Requests for split stays must be made 48 hours before travel to the Ministry of Tourism.
+Requests for split stays must be made to the Ministry of Tourism at least 48 hours before travel.

 Our recent coverage